-breakpoint exception name
+catch exception 'name'

-A special form of the breakpoint command which breakpoints whenever exception name is raised.
-If name is omitted, then a breakpoint will occur when any exception is raised.
+This command causes the program execution to stop whenever exception name is raised.
+If name is omitted, then the execution is suspended when any exception is raised.

-print expression
+print 'expression'

 This will print the value of the given expression.
 Most simple Ada expression formats are properly handled by GDB, so the expression can contain function calls, variables, operators, and attribute references.